 In Chinese Medicine the exhaustion is considered to be a weakness of Qi and a Blood deficiency, as well as a Damp-Heat problem.
 A Chinese Medicine practitioner would tonify the Qi, nourish the Blood and try to clear the Damp.
 Chronic fatigue syndrome exemplifies the differences between medical systems.

-In general, Chinese Medicine treatment will be aimed at helping the immune system to fight back, and a course including both acupuncture and Chinese herbal medicines is likely to be recommended.
+In general, Chinese Medicine treatment will be aimed at helping the immune system to fight back, and a course including both acupuncture and Chinese herbal medicine is likely to be recommended.
 Recovery can take from three to six months in the case of young sufferers, but it is likely to be slower and longer-term in older patients.

 Recent research has concluded that Chinese medicine and acupuncture are effective in the treatment of chronic fatigue syndrome.
 This provides some hope for patients as the conventional medical treatments available for CFS are non specific and offer little in the way of generating substantial changes to patients lives.